 This was the brief received by students from Pierpaolo Lai, hairstylist who loves to dare and has no fear, living his dream of creating art through hair.
 Originally from Sardinia, he’s a master of his craft; from firefighter in his twenties, to film and theatre student, and then hairstylist extraordinaire, he doesn’t shy away from breaking established norms with his extraordinary technical skills and imagination.

 For this workshop, he challenged the students of Undergraduate in Fashion Styling to create a headpiece that is the physical expression of personal mental chaos.
-Curious, thoughtful and passionate, Lai told us about hair and beauty as a creative material, the impact of marketing on fashion’s creative spirit and generational learning and mentorship.
+Curious, thoughtful and passionate, Pierpaolo told us about hair and beauty as a creative material, the impact of marketing on fashion’s creative spirit and generational learning and mentorship.

-Lai sees hair as a material in itself.
+Pierpaolo sees hair as a material in itself.
 With enormous potential, it is a vital tool to telling stories; “I saw hair as a material that could be manipulated, almost like plastic.
 There is a real relationship between material, hair and transforming it.
 This is what I do in fashion: if somebody calls me, it’s because they want something that’s been molded and shaped.”

 He is amazed by the younger generations, commenting on Polimoda students’ hunger for information and their innate curiosity.
 He’s particularly impressed by their ability to create mood boards, “this is something not everyone can do.
 Knowing how to create a mood board is about taking the people you’re talking to and bringing them into your dream, and it’s not easy.”
 He is enthusiastic about working with younger generations: “They take your technique and your experience, but they see it from a contemporary perspective, they grow, and I grow too, because they also give something back to me.”